mattrondel/HomeProjects/Firewall.md

+Firewalls I spent a significant time working on:

+Juniper SRX1500 and srx 300 (running Junos 17.4 R1.16 and 19

 **What Firewalls Do**

 Firewalls are network security devices that monitor and control incoming and outgoing network traffic based on predetermined security rules.
 They act as a barrier between trusted internal networks and untrusted external networks like the internet.